Researchers suggest AI can learn common sense from animals

 “Although contemporary deep RL agents can learn to solve multiple tasks very effectively, and some architectures show rudimentary forms of transfer, it is far from clear that any current RL architecture is capable of acquiring such an abstract concept.
 But suppose we had a candidate agent, how would we test whether it had acquired the concept of a container?”

-Researchers believe tasks for training agents to learn common sense should require understanding without exposure to many examples, approaches known as few-shot or zero-shot learning.
+Researchers believe training should rely on approaches that require understanding without exposure to many examples, also known as few-shot or zero-shot learning.

 The study was focused on one aspect of common sense physics and does not account for other expressions of common sense, such as psychological concepts, the ability to ascertain different forms of objects (like liquids or gases), or the understanding of objects that can be manipulated (like paper or a sponge).

-In other recent reinforcement learning developments, at VentureBeat’s recent Transform conference, UC Berkeley professor Ion Stoica talked about why supervised learning is far more commonly used than reinforcement learning, Stanford University researchers introduced LILAC to improve reinforcement learning in dynamic environments, and Georgia Tech researchers combined NLP and reinforcement learning to create AI that excels in text adventure games.
+In other recent reinforcement learning developments, UC Berkeley professor Ion Stoica spoke at VentureBeat’s Transform conference about why supervised learning is far more commonly used than reinforcement learning.
+Stanford University researchers also introduced LILAC to improve reinforcement learning in dynamic environments, and Georgia Tech researchers combined NLP and reinforcement learning to create AI that excels in text adventure games.

 The audio problem: Learn how new cloud-based API solutions are solving imperfect, frustrating audio in video conferences.
 Access here